arrayio/array-io-keychain/README.md

 ### [Code of Conduct](https://github.com/arrayio/array-io-keychain/blob/master/CODE_OF_CONDUCT.md)

-Facebook has adopted a Code of Conduct that we expect project participants to adhere to.
-Please read [the full text](https://github.com/arrayio/array-io-keychain/blob/master/CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.
+KeyChain has adopted a Code of Conduct that we expect project participants to adhere to.
+Please read [the full text](https://github.com/arrayio/array-io-keychain/blob/master/CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be accepted.

 To contribute or report a bug, you can [contact us](#contact) or create an [issue](https://github.com/arrayio/array-io-keychain/issues/new) with a label "bug".